JLMARIN/imaging/README.md

 * **tests:** Contains testing code under development.
 * **utilities:** Contains a series of utility scripts.

+## Running Code ##
+This repository contains code written in multiple languages (Shell Scripts, C++, and Java).
+Most programs include instructions inside on how to execute and what arguments are needed.
+In some cases, information is also provided in the README files of each folder.

 ## Administrators ##

 Jorge Marin (marinmar@ualberta.ca)